 Corrective Action

-Sometimes feedback from audits or via comments from those people effected by the procedure tell us that things are not working.
+Sometimes feedback from audits or via comments from those people affected by the procedure tell us that things are not working.
 In this case those who are responsible for a system will want to take steps to get things back on track.
 Such steps are known as corrective action.
-For corrective action to be effective it needs to deal with the root cause of a problem (and not just the symptom) and having revised the steps effective corrective action will re-visit the situation to make sure that the new process has remedied the situation.
+For corrective action to be effective it needs to deal with the root cause of a problem (and not just the symptom) and having revised the steps will re-visit the situation to make sure that the new process has remedied the situation.

 Review

-Those who are responsible for a policy and system need occasionally to make time to consider what has changed, either to legislation or about the church in order that they can make appropriate revision to the policy and procedures which pertain to that goal.
+Those who are responsible for a policy and system need occasionally to make time to consider what has changed, either to legislation or about the church, in order to make appropriate revision to the policy and procedures which pertain to their goals.
 Therefore a review should be done to identify new risks or recurring system failures.

 10.3 Elemental relationships in system maintenance/culture reinforcement